 During the period of the medium-term management plan, we will target higher levels of human rights due diligence by conducting on-site audits of 60 suppliers.

-For more information on initiatives in fiscal 2023, please refer to "Human Rights"
+For more information on initiatives in fiscal 2023, please refer to "Human Rights" on page 54.

 On-site audits of 60 suppliers